CONDUCTING AT OSU

 1. The applicant should apply to the graduate school at OSU.
 One has to be accepted first to the Graduate School at OSU.

-2. Acceptance into the Master of Music (Choral Conducting).
+2. Acceptance into the Master of Music (Choral Conducting) through an audition.

 - Curriculum Vitae